angband/angband/docs/command.rst

   may mark your savefile as unsuitable for the high score list.
 The "window" options allow you to specify what should be drawn in any of the special sub-windows (not available on all platforms).
-See the help files 'customize.txt' and 'options.txt' for more info.
+See the help files for :doc:`customization <customize>` and :doc:`options <option>` for more information.
 You can also interact with keymaps under this menu.

 Interact with keymaps - option submenu
   Allow you to interact with keymaps.
 You may load or save keymaps from user pref files, or define keymaps.
-You must define a "current action", shown at the bottom of the screen, before you attempt to use any of the "create macro" commands, which use that "current action" as their action.

 Interact with visuals - option submenu
   Allow you to interact with visuals.
 You may load or save visuals from